VitaliiaPalchei/qa-portfolio/3_Manual_Testing /Test_Cases/2_Product_Browsing_Test_Cases.md

 **Steps:**
 1. Open the website homepage.
-2. Click any product category from the top navigation menu or side category list.
+2. Click any category from the top navigation menu or side category list.

 **Expected Result:**
 - The selected category page opens successfully.